Ariel view of solar panels

 BEFORE THE PUBLIC SERVICE COMMISSION OF MARYLAND

-The hearing will begin with a presentation by the Applicant, followed by brief statements by the Department of Natural Resources, Power Plant Research Program and the Staff of the Public Service Commission of Maryland (“Staff”) as to their respective roles in the case.
+The hearing will begin with a presentation ofthe Project by the Applicant; followed by a presentation by the Department of Natural Resources (DNR), Power Plant Research Program (PPRP) of its recommendations with respect to the Project; followed by the Technical Staff of the Public Service Commission of Maryland (Staff) as to its recommendations regarding the Project.
+Thereafter, members of the public will have an opportunity to provide comment on the proposed Project.